Harshit-Sudan/OIBSIP/Task_3/README.md

 confirming successful data exfiltration.

 ### 7. Cracked the Password Hashes
-The extracted MD5 hashes were submitted to CrackStation.
-The plain-text passwords were successfully recovered, showing the full impact of the vulnerability — from data exfiltration all the way to account takeover.
+The recovered MD5 hashes were then cracked using CrackStation, which successfully revealed the plain-text passwords.
+This shows how a simple injection can go beyond just data exposure and lead to full account takeover.

 ### 8. Validated the Mitigation
-The security level was switched to Impossible and the same payload was run again.
+The security level was then switched to Impossible and the same payload was run again.
-No output was returned, confirming that parameterized queries successfully block the injection attempt.
+This time no output was returned, confirming that the injection attempt was successfully blocked.

 ---